Drallas/Typemaster-Pre-Launch-Landing-Page/README.md

 ## Overview

-This is the first project where i'm using sass ass css preprocessor.
+This is the first project where i'm using sass ass css preprocessor, i'm sure it could have been done a bit more efficient.
+I'm still learning and happy

 ### The challenge